logzio/logz-docs/_source/user-guide/accounts/drop-filters.md

 as long as you're filtering 100 of those GB and keeping your index within your 50 GB limits.

+If you have [archiving]({{site.baseurl}}/user-guide/archive-and-restore/configure-archiving.html) enabled, your logs will be archived before they're dropped.
+This means that you can restore from your archives, even if the logs didn't originally make it to Kibana.

 ##### The bottom line

 * Dropped logs can't be searched in Kibana